igortau/ai-dacha/README.md

 # AI Dacha

+AI Dacha is a personal experimental project focused on combining AI/LLM technologies with geospatial garden management and document-based knowledge retrieval.

+Initially, the project started as a local RAG/LLM laboratory for experimenting with:

+- PostgreSQL + pgvector;
+- local LLM deployment with Ollama;
+- PDF ingestion pipelines;
+- semantic search;
+- OCR processing;
+- PostGIS geospatial storage.

-**AI Dacha** is an experimental AI-assisted garden management platform.
+Over time, the project evolved into a prototype of an AI-assisted garden management system.

-The project combines document processing, RAG over gardening books, plant cataloging, geospatial data storage, and a mobile map interface.
+## Main ideas behind the project

-The goal of the project is to demonstrate how AI/LLM can be used not only as a chatbot, but as part of a real applied information system.
+The project explores how AI can be integrated into a real information system instead of being used only as a standalone chatbot.

-## Project goals

-AI Dacha is designed to help manage a garden plot and related knowledge:
+Current experiments include:

-- store plants and their locations on a map;
+- storing plants and their locations on a map;
-- process PDF books and reference materials;
+- processing gardening books and reference PDFs;
-- split documents into chunks;
+- splitting documents into chunks;
-- generate embeddings for semantic search;
+- generating embeddings for semantic search;
-- store vectors in PostgreSQL with pgvector;
+- storing vectors in PostgreSQL with pgvector;
-- use PostGIS for geospatial objects;
+- using PostGIS for geospatial objects;
-- query local LLM models through Ollama;
+- querying local LLM models through Ollama;
-- provide API endpoints for frontend/mobile clients.
+- building API endpoints for frontend/mobile clients.

+## Current state

+Current MVP includes:

+- document upload experiments;
+- chunk storage in PostgreSQL;
+- pgvector semantic search;
+- local Ollama integration;
+- geospatial storage for plants;
+- simple mobile map prototype;
+- architecture and data model documentation.

+The project is still evolving and many parts are experimental.

+## Tested environment

+The project is currently tested in a home lab environment using:

+- QNAP TS-673A NAS;
+- NVIDIA RTX 3090;
+- Docker / Portainer;
+- Ollama local inference;
+- PostgreSQL + pgvector + PostGIS.

-## MVP scope
+## Repository structure

-This repository contains a minimal public MVP structure:

 ```text
 ai-dacha/